-The Automated Clearing House Network is everyone’s favorite payment processor they’ve never heard of.
+The ACH (Automated Clearing House) Network is everyone’s favorite payment processor they’ve never heard of.
 More than 5.7 billion ACH debit and credit transactions were completed in the second quarter of 2018 alone, and the vast majority of employees receive their paychecks via ACH direct deposit.

 This technology is being used to move money and make payments all around us, but what is it?
 And, how can you harness its power and convenience to maximize the efficiency of your accounting firm’s accounts receivable?